-AASB 2015-2 is applicable to annual reporting periods beginning on or after 1 January 2016.
+The Interpretation is applicable to annual reporting periods beginning on or after 1 January 2014.

-The adoption of these amendments has not had a material impact on the Group.
+The adoption of this interpretation has not had any impact on the Group as it is not subject to any such levies addressed by the interpretation.